 Goal 7.4: Ensure the adequacy of the infrastructure to support continued development and expanded uses.

-Strategy 7.4.1: Continue to improve and expand the drainage system to alleviate the problems in those areas that drain poorly.
-(Ongoing; Building Department and Public Works Department)
+Strategy 7.4.1: Evaluate and cContinue to improve and expand the drainage system to alleviate the problems in those areas that drain poorly.
+(Ongoing: Building Department and Public Works Department)

 TRANSPORTATION